 The library model has a few difficulties.
-In the limit, there should just be one big group, and the seller should make a single take-it-or-leave-it offer to the group.
-Obviously, this scenario is unrealistic, but it shows that some attention should be given to the group formation issue.
-In particular, the assumed group formation method (random) is clearly too simplistic.
+In the limit, there should just be one big group and the seller should make a single take-it-or-leave it offer to the group.
+Obviously, this is unrealistic, but it shows that some attention should be given to the group formation issue.

+In particular, it is clear that the assumed group formation method (random) is too simplistic.
 One might well ask what would happen if the groups formed more strategically.

-The "video store" model probably goes too far in the other direction, because it assumes that members sort themselves out and form groups among those with similar willingnesses to pay.
+The "video store" model probably goes too far in the other direction, as it assumes pure assortive mating-groups form among members with similar willingnesses to pay.
 Examining more flexible models of group formation may be an attractive avenue for future research.

 In the above models, the price of the shared item adjusted so as to reflect the value that the group placed on it.
-This makes sense for institutional purchases

-(such as libraries), video rental stores and the like.
+This makes sense for institutional purchases (such as libraries), video rental stores, and the like.

 However, it may not be a very good model of phenomena such as online file sharing.
-Most file sharers do not get huge personal benefits from sharing, but it is so cheap and easy to do that they engage in sharing even if it offers little additional personal utility.
+It is likely the case that the file sharers do not get huge personal benefits from sharing but it is so cheap and easy to do that they engage in sharing even if offers little additional personal utility.
 Perhaps their motives depend on some feelings of "contributing" to the group.
-Andreoni (1990) has analyzed a model of public good contributions that depend, in part, on the "warm glow" of giving.
-If this behavioral assumption is correct, then even modest costs to sharing (congestion, threats of legal action and so on) could be enough to discourage such activity.
-However, the problems of detection are difficult, and attempts to single out a few consumers for punishment have not thus far been very successful in discouraging online sharing.
+Andreoni [1990] has analyzed a model of public good contributions that depend, in part, on the "warm glow" of giving.

+If this behavioral assumption is correct, then even modest costs to sharing (congestion, threats of legal action, and so on) could be enough to discourage such activity.
+However, the problems of detection are difficult, and attempt to single out a few consumers for punishment have not thus far been very successful in discouraging online sharing.